 3) Track Your Favorite Companies and Apply Directly

 Another effective method to find a new job is to apply to companies directly.
-This requires a fair bit of research.
+This requires some research.

 For starters, you’ll need to make a list of all the companies and small businesses which could use your qualifications and skills.
 Then, find out the name of the hiring manager of each organization.